-- The B.A. or B.G.S. major in economics is designed for the majority of students who will go on to professional graduate schools or into the work force.
+- The B.A. or B.G.S. major in economics is designed for the majority of students who will attend professional graduate schools or enter the work force.

-- The Bachelor of Science degree in economics is designed for the student interested in going to graduate school in economics or a closely related field.
+- The Bachelor of Science degree in economics is designed for the student interested in attending graduate school in economics or a closely related field.
 It requires the minimum amount of preparation in economics and mathematics required to be successful in graduate study.
-Students interested in pursuing a Ph.D. in economics are strongly urged to double major in economics and mathematics.
+Students interested in pursuing a Ph.D. in economics are encouraged to double major in economics and mathematics.

 First- and Second-Year Preparation